 Spring and fall allergies are a bummer.
-If you have a pollen allergy, you know how important it is to keep an eye on pollen counts all season long.
+If you have a pollen allergy, you know how important it is to keep an eye on pollen counts all season long, including how your local pollen count is measured and whether it is accurate.

 Like most allergies, a pollen allergy is simply your body is trying to protect you from a foreign substance.
 By keeping an eye on your local pollen count, you should be able to gauge how severe your symptoms might be, and therefore take the necessary preventative steps.